 Basic text editors require users to write all HTML code by hand.
-Users need to perfect every piece of syntax manually and watch the page form using trial-and-error.
-Text editors without a WYSIWYG function are useful for learning HTML, but time-consuming in many situations.
+Users need to perfect every piece of syntax manually and use trial and error to make changes.
+Text editors without a WYSIWYG function are useful for learning HTML but time-consuming in many situations.

-WYSIWYG (‘What You See Is What You Get’) programs for HTML are more advanced than standard text editors.
-These programs are the ‘halfway point’ between an instant template builder (like WordPress) and coding from scratch.
+WYSIWYG stands for “what you see is what you get,” and WYSIWYG programs for HTML are more advanced than standard text editors.
+These programs are the halfway point between an instant template builder (like WordPress) and coding from scratch.

-WYSIWYG editors allow users to write out code, but also edit from the page itself, piece by piece.
-Users insert features (such as paragraphs and headings), and the program generates HTML code automatically.
+The best WYSIWYG HTML editors allow users to write out code but also edit from the page itself, piece by piece.
+Users insert features, such as paragraphs and headings, and the program generates HTML code automatically.

 WYSIWYG editors save time and permit fast design and layout modification.
 WYSIWYG editors are particularly useful for creating or updating the layout of a site, as it’s easy to play around with different designs.

 There are hundreds of HTML editors available today, each with different features and capabilities.
 However, some programs are better than others, providing great value and functionality.
-It’s important to stay up-to-date in the tech industry, which is why every developer needs access to a modern HTML editor.
+It’s important to stay up-to-date in the tech industry if you want access to the best tech jobs.
+This is why every developer needs access to a modern HTML editor.

 14 Best Free HTML Editors